 “The Free Exercise Clause protects the right to do exactly that – freely exercise one’s faith,” Bradley G. Hubbard, Litigation Associate at Gibson Dunn, says.
 “We urge the Court of Appeals for the Tenth Circuit to reverse the district court’s decision and allow Ms. Sause a meaningful day in court.”

-On March 21, the U.S. Court of Appeals for the Tenth Circuit will hear oral arguments in a case filed by Ms. Mary Anne Sause.
-Police ordered Sause, a Catholic former nurse, to stop praying in her own home.
 In defending the police officers’ actions, the government argued that the First Amendment’s Free Exercise Clause only “protects an individual’s right to choose a religion.”
-First Liberty Institute attorneys representing Sause argue that this is an incorrect statement of the Free Exercise Clause, which protects the not only the right to choose a religion, but also the right to freely exercise one’s faith.
-The attorneys say the outcome of the case could set a precedent affecting the First Amendment rights of every American.
-The Tenth Circuit Court of Appeals will hold a hearing on the case on Tuesday, March 21.
+First Liberty attorneys representing Sause argued that this misconstrued the Free Exercise Clause, which protects not only the right to choose a religion, but also the right to freely exercise one’s faith.

 # # #